 What set this in motion?

-Last month, Zach Smith was charged with criminal trespass stemming from an incident on May 12, when he was dropping off their son at Courtney's apartment complex.
+Last month, Zach Smith was charged with criminal trespass stemming from an incident on May 12, when he was dropping off their son at Courtney Smith's apartment complex.
 Courtney said Zach violated a shared parenting plan by coming to her residence.
 Zach Smith's lawyer said his client was never arrested and pleaded not guilty to the fourth-degree misdemeanor, contending that he did not violate the parenting plan.
 In an interview with Stadium, Courtney said Zach's repeated violations of the terms of their divorce prompted her to go public about the years of alleged abuse.

-What is the 2009 incident?
+What was the 2009 incident?

-What is the 2015 incident?
+What was the 2015 incident?

 In October 2015, Powell (Ohio) police investigated Zach Smith for domestic violence against Courtney, from whom he was separated.
-Zach was not charged in the incident, but Courtney told reporter Brett McMurphy this week that she informed the wives of several Ohio State coaches, including Shelley Meyer, about what happened.
-McMurphy on Monday reported a text-message exchange between Courtney Smith and Lindsey Voltolini, wife of Ohio State football operations director Brian Voltolini, in which Lindsey wrote that Urban Meyer said Zach Smith denied the allegations.
+Zach was not charged in the incident, but Courtney told reporter Brett McMurphy earlier this month that she informed the wives of several Ohio State coaches, including Shelley Meyer, about what happened.
+McMurphy reported a text-message exchange between Courtney Smith and Lindsey Voltolini, wife of Ohio State football operations director Brian Voltolini, in which Lindsey wrote that Urban Meyer said Zach Smith denied the allegations.
 This is critically important because Urban Meyer, responding to McMurphy's initial report about the 2015 incident at Big Ten media day on July 23, denied any knowledge of the incident, saying, "I was never told about anything.
 Never anything came to light, never had a conversation about it."
-Courtney Smith told McMurphy this week that she believes Urban Meyer knew about the 2015 abuse, although she never received direct confirmation that he did.
+Courtney Smith told McMurphy that she believes Urban Meyer knew about the 2015 abuse, although she never received direct confirmation that he did.
 Ohio State fired Zach Smith the same day McMurphy first reported about the 2015 incident.

 Who are Hiram deFries, Brian Voltolini and Amy Nicol?

 The three longtime Meyer staff members all are important figures in this story.
 DeFries is a former lawyer and Shell Oil executive who has known Meyer since the early 1990s.
 He has followed Meyer from Utah to Florida to Ohio State, serving as an administrator and life skills consultant for the players.
 Voltolini has been part of Meyer's staff since Meyer's first head-coaching stop at Bowling Green.
 Nicol was the football secretary at Florida under Meyer and now serves as director of internal operations at Ohio State.
-McMurphy reported Wednesday that on the night of the 2009 incident in Gainesville, Zach Smith brought Nicol home, telling Courtney that Nicol had broken up with her boyfriend and needed to spend the night at their house.
+McMurphy reported that on the night of the 2009 incident in Gainesville, Zach Smith brought Nicol home, telling Courtney that Nicol had broken up with her boyfriend and needed to spend the night at their house.
 Courtney refused and drove Nicol home.
 When she returned, the argument with Zach ensued.

-What is Shelley Meyer's role?
+What was Shelley Meyer's role?

 Courtney Smith told McMurphy that she communicated regularly with Shelley Meyer throughout the years of alleged abuse by Zach.
 In a 2015 text-message exchange that McMurphy reported, Shelley asked Courtney whether she obtained a restraining order against Zach and referred to pictures of bruises that Courtney had sent her.
 Shelley Meyer reportedly wrote, "He [Zach Smith] scares me."
 Courtney said Shelley often would check on her and did all she could to help the situation.
 She believes Shelley Meyer informed Urban of the abuse, but said she was never told that Shelley Meyer had told her husband about the allegations at the time.

-Dan Murphy contributed to this story.
+Dan Murphy contributed to this report.